lmc2179/lmc2179.github.io/drafts/predictive_simulation.md

 # What is all this alphabet soup?
 Breaking down the ARIMA and SARIMAX models

+_This section tries to get at some of the intuition around the models.
+If yo're more interested in seeing the model in action, you can skip this section and come back later._

 Today, we're going to use an ARIMA model, so we'll start with that.
 An ARIMA model is the sum of the two ARMA components

 Autoregerssige (AR) component: y_t is a function of previous observations. link post